SolveH/deep-learning-intro-in-VR/README.md

 We wanted to see if VR can be a valuable tool for fulfulling the need of AI competence.

 # Publications
 A link to the master thesis report will be added here when it is published.
-We are also planning to write a paper about the project.
+We are also planning to write a research paper about the project.

 # Video
 This [5-minute YouTube video](https://youtu.be/TvlN-dxAn4M/ "5-minute YouTube video") explains the core-concepts and shows what was developed for the application.